theunicornguild/myrent/03_renters/10_python_1_urls.md

 ]
 ```

-In the 2nd import we are getting all of the functions that the `views.py` have and then in the `urlpatterns` we are creating urls for each of them
+In the 2nd import we are getting all of the functions that the `views.py` have and then in the `urlpatterns` we are creating urls for each one of them

 Each one has a url name , a function and a name to identify the url